V4NSH4J/discord-mass-DM-GO/README.md

 ## Usage 💻
  - Build from Source or Download from [releases](https://github.com/V4NSH4J/discord-mass-DM-GO/releases)
- - Input your tokens in "input/tokens.txt"
+ - Input your tokens in `input/tokens.txt`
  - [Scrape the UIDs](https://gist.github.com/V4NSH4J/06c452f32ceb5f6387b66abd8ccedd74) of a server for Multi DM mode.
-Make a file users.txt in the same directory for it to output.
+Make a file `users.txt` in the same directory for it to output.
 This code is from Discum library
- - Add UID's of discord Users who you want to message in "input/memberids.txt"
+ - Add UID's of discord Users who you want to message in `input/memberids.txt`
- - Decide the delay and the message by setting your config file "config.json"
+ - Decide the delay by setting your config file `config.json`
+ - Add your message in `message.json`.
+This can be an Embed.
+Use [this](https://autocode.com/tools/discord/embed-builder/) website for building the embed easily.
+But be sure to change the quotes from \` to ".
+This can be done in notepad by Pressing `Ctrl + H` and replacing them.
+Also add the colour of embed in Decimal, convert the Hex code into Decimal.
+ - Remove any fields you don't wish to send
+ - Writing <user> anywhere in the message content would ping the user
  - Run the binary
  - Follow the instructions on the Binary

 ## How to get Help?
 You can make an [Issue](https://github.com/V4NSH4J/discord-mass-DM-GO/issues) Or join the temporary [discord server](https://discord.gg/XgdN6zsTKv) I made for this, although I'm not very active on discord.